 - Incident report: The police typically do not respond to a store or business for a fall, rather store management generally completes an incident report—something valuable to your case

-Get Help from The Kryder Law Group, LLC for Your Slip and Fall Injury
+Get Help from a Springfield Slip and Fall Injury Attorney

 A slip and fall accident can result in a life-changing injury, like that of a traumatic brain injury or spinal cord injury.
 The tragedy of such an event is that it was most likely preventable.